Esgrove/bandcamp-dl/README.md

 ## Download and unzip Bandcamp purchases

-First get all Bandcamp download links from the purchase download page with Chrome DevTools.
+First get all Bandcamp download links from the purchase download page with a browser developer console.
-Open Chrome DevTools console and run this to get all the links from the page:
+Run this to get all the links from the page:

 ```javascript
 var links = Array.from(document.querySelectorAll('a'))